 Field-hunting tip

-Look in hydrothermal ore veins country — that is the host setting where nickelschneebergite typically forms.
+Look in hydrothermal ore veins country, the host setting where nickelschneebergite typically forms.
 If you start seeing arsenolite, pharmacosiderite, scorodite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, often as crusts or aggregates habit, so train your eye for that shape before scanning the outcrop.